pcompassion/open-investing-doc/content/finance/2023-10-21-black-scholes.md

 title = "Black Scholes"
 author = ["littlehome"]
 date = 2023-10-21
-lastmod = 2023-10-22T01:57:28+09:00
+lastmod = 2023-10-22T02:14:51+09:00
 draft = false
 +++

 ## Random walk {#random-walk}

-A scenario where each next step depends solely on the previous step, with all steps having the same length.
+A scenario where the position at the next step is determined by the position at the previous step and the independent outcome of the next coin flip.
 This is like flipping a coin, where each head means a step forward (+1) and each tail means a step backward (-1).
 Each step is independent of others and has equal probability.

 \begin{equation}
   X\_{i} =